dennis-menge/OxyTweaker/README.md

       alt="Version" />
 </div>

+##Disclaimer
+I'm not responsible if you brick your device, miss your alarm clock or your gf will brake with you.
+Use at your own risk.

 ## Info
 The module created to make your OxygenOS experience slightly better.
 I hope you'll notice a bit more battery efficiency and overall fluidity.